MishaLaskin/curl/README.md

 # CURL: Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning

+This repository is the official implementation of [CURL](https://www.mishalaskin.github.io/curl).

 ## Installation

 All of the dependencies are in the `conda_env.yml` file.
 They can be installed manually or with the following command: